Blog

 Coordinating Complex Omnichannel Operations

+Today’s retail environment is more intricate than ever before.
+Businesses operate across multiple fulfillment sources, each with its own inventory, timelines, and constraints.
 At the same time, customers expect seamless experiences across every touchpoint: they might discover a product on social media, buy it online, pick it up in-store, and return it through a courier.

 Balancing Accurate Promises with Profit-Driven Fulfillment